twallema/pyIEEM/data/README.md

 + `AM0207AC_20230705-141955.csv`: Gainfully employed commuters in Sweden by county 16+ years by County of residence, County of work, sex and year.
 For 2018.
 Extracted from: https://www.statistikdatabasen.scb.se

 ### eco

+#### labor_market_composition

++ `AM0207I5_20230705-155636.csv`: Gainfully employed 16+ years by Swedish county of residence (RAMS) and industrial classification NACE Rev. 2.
+Data for 2018.
+Retrieved from: https://www.statistikdatabasen.scb.se

++ `AM0207I6_20230706-115023.csv`: Gainfully employed 16+ years by Swedish county of work (RAMS) and industrial classification NACE Rev. 2.
+Data for 2018.
+Retrieved from: https://www.statistikdatabasen.scb.se

++ `sector_structure_by_work_BE_raw.csv`: C19: Werkende bevolking volgens plaats van tewerkstelling (provincies/buitenland), geslacht, economische sector (C), opleidingsniveau, land van staatsburgerschap (A) en leeftijd (B).
+Data likely resulting from the 2011 Census, however the origins of these data are not clear from Statbel's website.
+Retrieved from: https://bestat.statbel.fgov.be/bestat/crosstable.xhtml?datasource=f7fa1111-a328-454f-95f3-6c258f522754

 #### pichler